JPMorgan 2Q profit drops; CEO warns of economic challenges

 NEW YORK (AP) — Profits at JPMorgan Chase fell by 28% in the second quarter as the bank tries to navigate an economy that’s showing strength in many areas but losing steam as interest rates continue to rise, hitting consumers and corporations alike.

-The nation’s largest bank by assets said Thursday that it earned a profit of $8.65 billion, or $2.76 per share in the period.
+The nation’s largest bank by assets said Thursday that it earned a profit of $8.65 billion, or $2.76 per share in the three months ended in June.
 That compares to a profit of $11.95 billion, or $3.78 per share, in the same period a year ago.
-Last year’s profits were boosted by a one-time release of JPMorgan’s loan-loss reserves, which were funds the bank set aside to cover potentially bad loans during the pandemic.
+Last year’s profits were boosted by a one-time release of loan-loss reserves, or funds the bank set aside to cover potentially bad loans during the pandemic.

-The economy still looks to be in good shape, JPMorgan executives said, but the question is where it’s heading given all the risks around rate increases and other moves by the Federal Reserve to combat the nation’s high inflation.

 The New York bank added to its loan-loss reserves last quarter in the event of a recession or other calamitous event, setting aside $428 million to cover defaults.
 JPMorgan is also suspending its share repurchase program to conserve capital.

 JPMorgan’s results came in below Wall Street’s expectations.
 Analysts surveyed by FactSet were expecting the bank to earn a profit of $2.89 a share.
-The company’s stock was down nearly 4% around midday and was one of the heavier weights pulling the S&P 500 downward.
+The company’s stock fell 3.5% to close at $108 and was one of the heaviest weights pulling the S&P 500 downward.

 Investment banking revenue fell about 60% as companies made fewer deals, but markets revenue rose 15% on strong performances in both stocks and bonds trading.